-Richie Schueler is a college basketball analyst on the ESPN Family of Networks.
-Since 2012, he has extensively covered several different conferences across the nation, particularly the Mountain West Conference, West Coast Conference (WCC), Big West Conference, and Big South Conference.
+Richie Schueler is currently a college basketball analyst on the ESPN Family of Networks with additional experience working on ACC Network Extra, Stadium, Spectrum, SiriusXM, among various other television and radio outlets.
+Since 2012, he has extensively covered several difference conferences across the nation, particularly the Big West, Mountain West, West Coast (WCC), and Big South Conferences.

 As a college basketball coach for ten years, Schueler spent time at all three NCAA levels: Austin Peay State University (NCAA D1), Wilmington College (NCAA D3), and St. Andrews University (NCAA D2).
 As head men’s basketball coach at St. Andrews University for four years, Schueler boasted a 100% graduation rate while leading his team to the best school record in 11 years.
 His recruiting efforts while an assistant coach at Wilmington College (Ohio) contributed to a No. 17 ranking in the 2006 NCAA Top 25 national poll.
 As a graduate assistant at Austin Peay State University, he was part of their conference championship team en route to competing against Louisville in the 2003 NCAA Tournament.

 Schueler is the founder of PhD Hoops, an organization that actively benefits both basketball players and coaches across the world.
 He is a USA Basketball Gold Licensed Coach, licensed FIBA-approved coach (International Basketball Federation), a member of the National Association of Basketball Coaches (NABC), a lifetime member of the National Sports Media Association (NSMA), and has actively instructed in nearly 100 basketball camps and clinics around the world.
 In addition, he is regularly contracted as an Event Director/Talent Evaluator for showcases across the United States.